IanFinlayson/exploring-cs/chapter05.md

 Your age is 75
 ```

-There\'s one flaw in this program which is that if you give a bad answer
+There's one flaw in this program which is that if you give a bad answer
 *twice*, then it will just accept it.
 For example:

 ``` {.output}